-In Washington, our weather is getting stranger and more extreme.
+We know that the most important thing we can do to reduce the future impacts of climate change is to reduce our climate pollution and transition off fossil fuels and towards renewable technologies for our energy needs.
+16 of the earth’s 17 hottest years on record have occurred in the 21st century.
+It’s no coincidence that Washington’s weather is getting stranger and more extreme.
 Bigger forest fires threaten our state – leaving charred communities, air pollution and local economies struggling to recover.
 Ocean acidification is destroying the livelihoods of fourth-generation fishermen and oyster farmers on Puget Sound.
 More global warming pollution is making asthma and lung diseases worse – especially for our kids.
 Hotter, drier weather threatens our water supply, leaving farmers in eastern Washington without water for crops.

 Both economy wide and sector specific policies have a place in reducing carbon pollution, though an economy wide policy has a broader reach.
 Here are some examples of economy wide and sector specific programs WEC has worked on.